Alia5/GlosSI/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Bug report
+name: Other
-about: Create a report to help us improve
+about: Create issue that doesn't fit other templates
 title: ''
 labels: ''
 assignees: ''

 ---

-## Expected Behavior

-## Actual Behavior

-## Steps to Reproduce the Problem

-  1.
-  2.
-  3.
-...

 ## General Information